 The department offers programs which fulfill professional degree requirements including intermediate level design studios in Rome or Vicenza, Italy and Vancouver, British Columbia.
 The Danish Institute for Study Abroad in Copenhagen also provides design studio credits.

 Other non-studio programs with professional content are offered by other departments within the school.
 Students can participate in an exchange program with the University of Stuttgart, take an independent practicum in a design firm or non-profit organization abroad, or participate in the university’s IE3 international internship program.
-Credits earned in approved international programs offered by other accredited architecture or interior design schools in the U.S can be transferred to fulfill departmental degree requirements.
+Credits earned in approved international programs offered by other accredited architecture schools in the U.S. can be transferred to fulfill departmental degree requirements.